bccp/nbodykit/docs/source/catalogs/reading.rst

 This toy example illustrates how custom data formats can be incorporated into nbodykit, but users should take care to optimize their storage solutions for more complex applications.
-In particulars, data storage formats that are stored in column-major format and allow data slices from arbitrary locations to be read should be favored.
+In particular, data storage formats that are stored in column-major format and allow data slices from arbitrary locations to be read should be favored.
 This enables large speed-ups when reading data in parallel.
 On the contrary, our simple toy example class